VIE-Flamingo/wn-webartisan-plugin/README.md

 - when you **want to run commands** by services like IFTTT, Zapier, etc.
 - for deployment and automated tasks

-Tested with the latest stable OctoberCMS build 419 (with Laravel 5.5).
+Tested with the latest stable WinterCMS build 419 (with Laravel 5.5).

 ## Important